AlexFeazelle/RPM-Data/README.md

 # RPM-Data
-Scripts for weekly stat leader updates
+Scripts/Graphs/Functions for RPM Data weekly stat updates and the accompanying vizualizations.